LuckfoxTECH/luckfox-pico/README.md

 # Project status

 * It boots into linux and doesn't blow up.
-* Devices attached currently non-functional
+* DTS Updated for correct pin attribution
+* GPS Works
 * Basically the entire code base is missing.